andrewcooke/choochoo/docs/rtree.md

 Modifying the tree while iterating over contents is unsafe (and should trigger an error).

+The `border` parameter, which can also be set as a global default on the constructor, extends MBRs (on addition *and* query if set globally).
+This might be useful for approximate matching.

 In the final API, MBRs are never visible to the caller.

 ## Split Algorithm